timbru31/cordova-plugin-lottie-splashscreen/README.md

     <preference name="LottieCancelOnTap" value="true" />
 ```

--   `LottieHideTimeout` (Double, default `0`).
+-   `LottieHideTimeout` (Integer, default `0`).
 Duration in seconds after which the Lottie animation should be hidden.

 ```xml
     <preference name="LottieHideTimeout" value="10" />